madelinebirch/Phase-4-Project/README.md

 #### Model 1: Alternating Least Squares (ALS) with PySpark

 The first matrix factorization algorithm we are testing is ALS.

 A quick glance at the ALS algorithm at work:

 <img src="Images/als_visual.png" alt="Visual of ALS Algorithm" width="400" height="200">
 [ALS Algorithm Visualized]

 Essentially, the ALS algorithm optimizes the latent factors by iteratively decomposing the user-item interaction matrix, minimizing the reconstruction error between observed and predicted ratings.
 This iterative optimization process is the hallmark of ALS, as it alternates between fixing one matrix (either user or item factors) and optimizing the other.
 Through this alternating process, ALS uncovers latent features that represent user preferences, facilitating the generation of accurate and personalized recommendations.

+**Advantages:** ALS can be parallelized effectively, which means it can handle large-scale, sparsely populated datasets and computations efficiently.

+**Limitations:** ALS is an iterative optimization algorithm, and its final solution can depend on the initial values assigned to the user and item latent factors.
+Depending on the starting point, ALS may get stuck in a local minimum, leading to suboptimal results.

 *See notebook for full code and markdown of ALS modeling.*